pravega/presto-connector/README.md

 To build and run the Pravega Presto connector, you must meet the following requirements:

 * Linux
+* To build: Java 11+ 64-bit.
+Both Oracle JDK and OpenJDK are supported (we build using Java 11 JDK but with Java 8 compatibility)
-* Java 8 Update 151 or higher (8u151+), 64-bit.
+* To run: Java 8 Update 151 or higher (8u151+), 64-bit.
 Both Oracle JDK and OpenJDK are supported.
 * Gradle 6.5.1+ (for building)
 * Python 2.7+ (for running with the launcher script)
 * Pravega version 0.9.0 or higher